eromid/word-counter/README.md

 This small project was inspired by a programming assignment on course I was demonstrating/marking on.
 The students had to create a program to count the frequency with which each unique word occurs in a file.
 They were to use a couple of data structures to store the words and associated counts, including IIRC linked lists, arrays and trees.
 "Trees" here was meant to mean "binary search trees", however as I was currently working with [octrees](https://en.wikipedia.org/wiki/Octree) (think a quadtree but in three dimensions, or a binary tree but with eight children per node vs two), a different interpretation came to mind.

+This project is licenced under the terms of the MIT licence.

 ## A 27-ary Tree ##

 This solution is built around a 27-ary tree, one child node for each letter of the alphabet, plus one for the apostrophe.
 This concept, it turns out, is known as a [Trie](https://en.wikipedia.org/wiki/Trie).